deployEMDS/technical-documentation/tests/data_product_publication/provision/reuse_or_create_usage_control_policies_functions/test_2_1_3_1/test.md

 6. Update existing usage policy
 7. Extend the usage policy language
 7. Create new policy enforcement functions

-The score will be as follows
-- 1/4 if the action can't be executed via APIs
-- 4/4N if the action can be executed with N calls

 ### Test type
 Assessment